Signs of Damage Caused by Glaucoma

-Other findings are used to determine the severity of the disease.
-Health professionals classify the severity of glaucoma in the following way:
+Other findings are used to determine how bad the disease is.
+Doctors classify the severity of glaucoma in the following way:

 - Corneal thickness refers to the thickness of the clear front surface of the eye (cornea).
-Cornea thickness, along with pressure inside the eye, helps determine your risk of developing glaucoma.
+Cornea thickness, along with pressure inside the eye, helps determine your risk for glaucoma.

 - Mild glaucoma refers to optic nerve damage with a normal visual field or minimal loss of side, or peripheral, vision.
 If signs of optic nerve damage are present without visual field loss, the person may be considered as possibly having glaucoma (a glaucoma suspect).

 - Moderate glaucoma refers to optic nerve damage with moderate loss of vision in at least one eye.
-However, sight in the center of the eye (central vision) is not affected in moderate glaucoma.
+But sight in the center of the eye (central vision) is not affected.

 - Severe glaucoma refers to optic nerve damage with loss of vision in both eyes or loss of sight in one eye that includes central vision loss.

 The two basic types of glaucoma differ in relation to the cause of the optic nerve damage.
-A simple test (gonioscopy) can determine what type of glaucoma may be present.
+A simple test (gonioscopy) can help your doctor know what type of glaucoma may be present.
 Treatment is based on the type of glaucoma.

 - In closed-angle glaucoma, the iris (the colored part of the eye) and the lens block the movement of fluid between the chambers of the eye.
-Defects in the iris or other factors, such as a tumor, may cause the iris to fall forward, blocking the drainage angle.
 The blockage causes pressure to build up and makes the iris press on the drainage system (trabecular meshwork) of the eye.
 The increased pressure damages the optic nerve.